MICHELLE: Hey, MJ! What do a plum and an elephant have in common?

 MICHELLE: Yeah, it really does sound pretty interesting!
 I will have to check it out.

-MELINDA: I think the rest of the Battle Robot so far has not enjoyed it as much as I, so ymmv.
+MJ: I think the rest of the Battle Robot so far has not enjoyed it as much as I, so ymmv.
 But for me, this is a win.

 So what have you been reading, Michelle?
 Something less morally ambiguous?

 MICHELLE: Oh, indeed.
 Nothing is ambiguous about Welcome to the Ballroom, after all.
 It’s all about passion and determination!

 Specifically, I’ve been reading volume three, but I’ll give you a short introduction to the series in case you’re not familiar.
 Fifteen-year-old Tatara Fujita had nothing that he was especially good at.
 When he is saved from bullies by a champion ballroom dancer named Sengoku, he doesn’t have the courage to tell the other man that he was actually looking at a part-time job advertisement and not a flyer for the dance studio.
 Once he sees a recording of Sengoku in action, looking confident and self-assured, he vows to change himself by also entering into the world of dancesport.
 It doesn’t hurt that his lovely classmate, Shizuka Hanaoka, is also one of the top amateurs.